msmielak/moonlit/README.md

 elevExtCoeff(elev)
 ```
 > [!CAUTION]
 > Still under development and my produce wrong results.
-For the moment I recommend using preset e values as listed in the main function.
+For the moment it is recommended to use preset e values as listed in the main function.
 > Once properly tested this function will be incorporated in the main model

 This function calculates an extinction coefficient based on the observer's elevation and requires a single parameter: